reasonml/reasonml.github.io/docs/extra-goodies.md

 **Note that `rtop` currently doesn't work easily with packages and `external`s**.
 We recommend evaluating code inside our [Try](/try) playground.

+#### re:bench

+[re:bench](https://rebench.github.io) is an online benchmarking playground.
+It supports test cases written in Reason, OCaml and JavaScript, and allows sharing of benchmarks through unique URLs.
+It's compiled to JS using BuckleScript.

 #### ocamlc, ocamlopt, ocamlrun, rebuild

 `ocamlc` and `ocamlopt` are the bare ocaml compilers.